kumakichi/gdb-thread-names/README.md

 This script can be used within GDB to show thread names,got from backtrace in GDB.

+*Be attention that this script works only with POSIX standard thread library*

 # Requirements

 GNU awk, which is used to filter the output of command 'backtrace' in GDB.